polarfire-soc/icicle-kit-reference-design/Readme.md

 This repository can be used to generate a reference design for the PolarFire SoC Icicle Kit.
 This reference design will have the same or extended functionality compared to the pre-programmed FPGA design on the Icicle Kit.

-Libero SoC Tcl scripts are provided to generate the reference design using Libero SoC along with device specific I/O constraints.
-For information on which script to run for each configuration see the [eMMC and SD cards](#emmc-sd) section.
+A Libero SoC Tcl script is provided to generate the reference design using Libero SoC along with device specific I/O constraints.
 For Tcl scripts supporting previous versions of Libero SoC see [Releases](https://github.com/polarfire-soc/icicle-kit-reference-design/releases).

 This repository supports Libero SoC v2021.1, which is available for download [here](https://www.microsemi.com/product-directory/design-resources/1750-libero-soc#downloads).